patrick330602/blog-source/source/_posts/wsl-ubuntu1604-eol.md

 ubuntu.exe config --default-user <Your WSL Username>
 ```

 And then you are done!
-Now we should now upgrade your system to a supported one:
+Now we should upgrade your system to a supported one:

 ## Upgrading Ubuntu 16.04 to the latest supported version

-You should still be able to upgrade to the latest supported version as the time of this article is written.
+You should still be able to upgrade to the latest supported version when this article is written.
 But if you miss the deadline, you should follow the following method to perform the release upgrade.

 ### Update sources.list